Skip to main content Skip to main menu

 Increasing Electronic Possibilities: Connectivity on the Monarch

-A screenshot of a woman’s hands exploring a tactile graphic of the U.S. map while it’s displayed on a laptop screen next to her Monarch.
+Two hands explore a tactile graphic of the U.S. map while it’s displayed on a laptop screen next to the Monarch.

 Technology bridges the gap between access and learning.
 Without screen readers on computers, applications like Google Chrome and Microsoft Word could not be used independently by individuals who are blind or have low vision.
 Without the Monarch, students would no longer have 10 lines of refreshable braille and thousands of tactile graphics at their fingertips.
 New developments in connectivity through auxiliary devices are making academic experiences even more meaningful.